2015 Women’s Executive Leadership Program Class

 Aimee Nicole Lewis van Roekel

-Aimée Nicole Lewis van Roekel is Artistic Director of Vashon Island Shakespeare Festival and Education Director at ShakesKIDS! (tm). (www.vashonshakes.org) ShakesKIDS! is a youth production company dedicated to offering the community vibrant productions of Shakespeare's works in order to discover and change our community and ourselves; and to nurture and inspire the next generation of literary explorers.
+Aimée Nicole Lewis van Roekel is Director of Shakespeare Youth Productions at Vashon Allied Arts and Education Director at ShakesKIDS! (tm). (www.vashonshakes.org) ShakesKIDS! is a youth production company dedicated to offering the community vibrant productions of Shakespeare's works in order to discover and change our community and ourselves; and to nurture and inspire the next generation of literary explorers.
 Vashon Island Shakespeare Festival believes in free will and offers it’s work to the community free of charge.
 Vashon Island Shakespeare Festival’s ShakesKIDS!(tm) program turns no student away for any reason and operates as an Associate Artist to Shunkpike in Seattle, WA.
 With the ShakesKIDS, she has produced and directed 12th Night or What You Will, Romeo and Juliet, The Tragedy of Macbeth, A Midsummer Night's Dream, and Much Ado About Nothing, Hamlet, and currently, As You Like It.

 Ana is a Partner for Nexxus Consulting, LLC.
 During her WELP Fellowship, Ana was the Human Rights Campaign's Chief Operating Officer and Chief of Staff, Ana M. Ma is responsible for providing internal leadership and executing operational goals in partnership with HRC's senior leadership team.
 She works across the organization to ensure that priorities are integrated and executed throughout all departments.